data-and-design/data-and-design.github.io/recruiting/index.md

 ## CU Undergrads

 Exceptional undergraduates who are interested in research should [contact Jonathan](mailto:jzong@colorado.edu) with a resume and a brief statement explaining your interests and why you would be a good fit for the research group.
+It's highly recommended that you've taken a class with Jonathan before.
 Research positions will depend on project and mentor availability.

   </div>
 </div>